Who Is John Bogle? Founder of Vanguard| Updated: |

 It is also interesting to note that John Bogle does not invest himself outside of the United States.
 He does not have anything against other stock markets.
 But he believes in investing in what he knows best.
 This belief goes against Vanguard’s research and most conventional advice.

 Mutual funds and ETFs

 Although he has a net worth estimated to 80 million dollars, John Bogle is very frugal.
 He has said many times that he does not like spending money on himself.
 Most of his frugality comes from the fact that his parents lost all their money during the Great Recession.
-This made much more careful with money.
+It made it much more careful with money.

 But John Bogle wrote many more funds.
 The most famous one is probably Common Sense on Mutual Funds.
 Most people consider this book a classic.
 But he also wrote books on Vanguard.
 For instance, The Creation and Building of the Vanguard group.
 Overall, his books are very well rated.

 I believe that John Bogle is one of the few great men in finances.
 Even though he did not build a huge fortune like Warren Buffet, he did a lot of good to the investors.
-Without him, we would maybe not have all the index funds that are offered on the market.
-And we would maybe not have Vanguard as well, one of the most respected mutual fund companies.
+Without him, we would maybe not have all the index funds offered on the market.
+And we would perhaps not have Vanguard as well, one of the most respected mutual fund companies.